-Dr. Bray is an expert at this and he and his team will explain more during your consultation.
-En bloc capsulectomy and removal is curative and replacement with smooth shell, cohesive gel implants are most common.
+En bloc capsulectomy and removal is curative, and replacement with smooth shell, cohesive gel implants are most common.
 Smooth shell implants have non associated ALCL risk.

 How painful is it to get a Breast Implant Removal?

 Due to the anesthesia administered during the procedure, the patient will not feel any pain during the surgery.
 While it is normal to experience some swelling and discomfort after the surgery, there will be no extreme or long-term pain.
-In fact, this irritation can be easily controlled with oral medication prescribed by Dr. Bray.
+This irritation can be easily controlled with oral medication prescribed by Dr. Bell.